svilupp/svilupp.github.io/jan/scratchpad/compuse_gemini_flash2.md

 ### Test Case 2: UI Navigation Understanding

 Let's try something a bit more complex - a GitHub branch change.
-This tasks requires both visual understanding and contextual reasoning to know where to click.
+This task requires both visual understanding and contextual reasoning to know where to click.

 ![Screenshot 2 with GitHub branch change](/assets/compuse_gemini_flash2/github_detections2.png)